nav2018nav/Honest-Work/content/how-to-change/workers-changing-the-world.md

 show_sub_navigation = true
 text_alignment = ""
 title = "Workers changing the world"
+[menu.footer]
+name = "Workers changing the worldX" parent = "How to change" weight = 1
 [menu.main]
 parent = "How to change"
 weight = 1